California lawmakers approve budget to fund rail, preschool

 SACRAMENTO Calif.
+(This June 15 story has been refiled to correct byline, Chaussee instead of Chausee)

-The California State Assembly approved a $156.4 billion budget plan on Sunday that includes funding for a controversial high-speed rail project and preschool education for low-income children.
+California lawmakers approved a $156.4 billion budget on Sunday, sending the plan that includes funding for a controversial high-speed rail project and preschool education for low-income children to Democratic Governor Jerry Brown to be signed.

-The assembly voted 55-24 to approve the budget, a compromise deal that sets aside money for a so-called rainy day fund in line with Democratic Governor Jerry Brown's vision of fiscal restraint.
+The state Senate voted 25-11 two hours after the Assembly approved the spending plan, a compromise deal that sets aside money for a so-called rainy day fund in line with Brown's vision of fiscal restraint.

+"This budget is not perfect, but after a very dark time, we are stepping out into the light," said Senator Mark Leno during floor deliberations.

 The vote followed months of political wrangling among Democrats seeking to restore spending on social programs cut during the recession.